 Located on Ireland’s east coast at the mouth of the River Liffey, Dublin is the capital of the Republic of Ireland.
-The town that was established by Vikings has become one of the best places to travel alone and the most incredible destinations in Europe.
+The town that was established by Vikings has become the most incredible destinations in Europe.

 Expenditure: Dublin is fairly expensive.
 There are plenty of hostels to choose from with good locations but your location might cost you.
 You can bargain for it though.
 Many of the attractions listed above are within walking distance of each other while some of the more famous attractions are on the more expensive side.
 Food won’t be as low-priced as some cities, but it will be luscious.

 Transport: Dublin has a very good transport system.
 You can jump on the coastal train (DART) to explore just outside of Dublin.
 You can also use the extensive public buses to get all around the city.
 As everything is fairly close, you can also bike or walk if you prefer.

 Safety: Dublin is just as safe as any European city.
 Take the usual necessary precautions.

 4. Rio De Janeiro, Brazil